hashicorp/terraform-provider-kubernetes/_about/CONTRIBUTING.md

 ## Making Changes

 <!-- TODO:
-- We need to mention here linters that we have and how to run them
+- ✅We need to mention here linters that we have and how to run them
-- Break down changes into categories, such as adding, updating, removing(???) or fixing resource, data source, provider block, attribute, documentation or making a small change
+- ✅Break down changes into categories, such as adding, updating, removing(???) or fixing resource, data source, provider block, attribute, documentation or making a small change
-- We might want to mention here some best practices that are specfic to the Kubernete provider, such as reuse constatns from the Kuberentes packages as a default value in an attribute or within a validation function
+- ✅We might want to mention here some best practices that are specfic to the Kubernete provider, such as reuse constatns from the Kuberentes packages as a default value in an attribute or within a validation function
 -->

+### Adding a New Resource

+This quick guide covers best practices for adding a new Resource.

+1. Ensure all dependncies are installed.
+1. Add an SDK Client.
+1. Add Resource Schema and define attributes [see Kubernetes Documentation](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).
+A best and recommended practice is reuse constants from the Kuberentes packages as a default value in an attribute or within a validation function.
+1. Scaffold an empty/new resource.
+1. Add Acceptance Tests(s) for the resource.
+1. Run Acceptance Tests(s) for this resource.
+1. Add Documentation for this resource by editing the `.md.tmpl` file to include the appropriate [Data Fields](https://pkg.go.dev/text/template) and executing `tfplugindocs generate` command [see Terraform PluginDocs](https://github.com/hashicorp/terraform-plugin-docs#data-fields) then inspecting the corresponding `.md` file in the `/docs` to see all changes.
+The Data Fields that are currently apart of the templates are those for the Schema ({{ .SchemaMarkdown }}), Name ({{ .Name }}) and ({{ .Description }}).
+1. Execute `make docs-lint` and `make tests-lint` commands
+1. Create a Pull Request for your changes.

+### Adding a New Data Source

+1. Ensure all dependncies are installed.
+1. Add an SDK Client.
+1. Add Data Source Schema and define attributes [see Kubernetes Documentation](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).
+A best and recommended practice is reuse constants from the Kuberentes packages as a default value in an attribute or within a validation function.
+1. Scaffold an empty/new resource.
+1. Add Acceptance Tests(s) for the data source.
+1. Run Acceptance Tests(s) for this data source.
+1. Add Documentation for this data source by editing the `.md.tmpl` file to include the appropriate [Data Fields](https://pkg.go.dev/text/template) and executing `tfplugindocs generate` command [see Terraform PluginDocs](https://github.com/hashicorp/terraform-plugin-docs#data-fields) then inspecting the corresponding `.md` file in the `/docs` to see all changes.
+The Data Fields that are currently apart of the templates are those for the Schema ({{ .SchemaMarkdown }}), Name ({{ .Name }}) and ({{ .Description }}).
+1. Execute `make docs-lint` and `make tests-lint` commands
+1. Create a Pull Request for your changes.

+### Adding/Editing Documentation
+All Documentation is edited in the `.md.tmpl` file.
+Please note that the `tfplugindocs generate` command should be executed to ensure it is updated and reflected in the `.md` files.

 ## Testing